 Find out more about the types of multiple sclerosis:

 No two people are likely to have the same set of MS symptoms in the same way.
-Some symptoms may come and go or appear once and not again.
-The symptoms you have depend on the area of the brain or spinal cord damaged.
+Some problems may come and go or happen once and not again.
+The way MS affects you depends on which areas of your brain or spinal cord have damage from the disease.

 A relapse can last anywhere from 24 hours to several weeks.
 You might feel new symptoms or have old ones get worse for a time.
 Unlike other types of MS, you won’t have any remissions or times where you have few or no symptoms.